 Individual voting sheets for each contested seat are available upon request from the Returning Officer, Ciara Norris at Electoral Reform Services via telephone – 0208 889 9203 or e-mail – Ciara.Norris@electoralreform.co.uk

-The full 2019 Governor Election results were formally announced at our Annual Members’ Meeting held on Tuesday, 24th September 2019 – visit our Annual Members’ Meeting webpage for further details.
+The full 2019 Governor Election results were formally announced at our Annual Members’ Meeting held on 24th September.
+Visit the Meet our Governors webpage to find out more about our elected and nominated Governors.

 Why are Governor Elections held?